-Step 2: Collect an inventory of your LDAP data
+Step 2: Collect an inventory of LDAP data

 - Host name or IP address of your LDAP server.

 - Your network access, proxy servers, and outbound connections.

 - Whether you should use a standard LDAP or LDAP over SSL connection.
-For details, see Ensure authentication after Microsoft ADV190023 update.
+For details, go to Ensure authentication after Microsoft ADV190023 update.

 - Name and password of an account on your LDAP server with read and execute permissions.
 If you want to limit the users and groups to synchronize, you can set up an LDAP administrator with limited permissions on your directory server.

 - Confirmation that your LDAP server directory meets all server requirements.
-See GCDS server.
+For details, go to LDAP server.

 GCDS can only get data from a single LDAP directory.
 If you have multiple LDAP directories, consider:

 - Consolidating your LDAP server data into a single directory.

 - If you have multiple Microsoft Active Directory domains, syncing from a global catalog (using port 3268 or 3269) might help with your synchronization.

 Use an LDAP browser to collect the following information about your LDAP server and structure:

 - LDAP base distinguished name (DN)—GCDS uses the base DN as the top level for all LDAP queries.
 Because GCDS searches for users and groups from the base DN, specify a base DN on a level that includes the users and groups that you want to sync.

 Note: You can use multiple base DNs in a configuration.
 You can specify a separate base DN for each sync rule.

 - LDAP structure information—Identify the LDAP attributes that have important information, such as groups that contain users and other resources that you want to sync.
 Look through your LDAP directory structure using an LDAP browser.
 Examine some sample users and other resources to identify the important LDAP attributes.

 - Security groups—Identify security groups that you might want to sync.
 Each group must have a unique email address defined on the group object to sync correctly.

 - Identify users—Get a list of your organization's current users and identify the ones that you want to sync with the Google domain.